DIGITAL CAMERA SENSOR SIZES

 Keep in mind that the onset of diffraction is gradual, so apertures slightly larger or smaller than the above diffraction limit will not all of a sudden look better or worse, respectively.
 Furthermore, the above is only a theoretical limit; actual results will also depend on lens characteristics.
 The following diagrams show the size of the airy disk (theoretical maximum resolving ability) for two apertures against a grid representing pixel size:

 An important implication of the above results is that the diffraction-limited pixel size increases for larger sensors (if the depth of field requirements remain the same).
 This pixel size refers to when the airy disk size becomes the limiting factor in total resolution — not the pixel density.
-Further, the diffraction-limited depth of field is constant for all sensor sizes.
+Furthermore, the diffraction-limited depth of field is constant for all sensor sizes.
 This factor may be critical when deciding on a new camera for your intended use, because more pixels may not necessarily provide more resolution (for your depth of field requirements).
 In fact, more pixels could even harm image quality by increasing noise and reducing dynamic range (next section).

 PIXEL SIZE: NOISE LEVELS & DYNAMIC RANGE